| |

 realizing that the facts hurt his friend.
 His emotional struggle continues

-as he must deliver the bad news to the dying Marine's new bride.
-In a final,
+as he must deliver the bad news to the dying Marine's new bride, played by

 clarifying scene with Betty, Culver tries to sort out the meaning of what